Minimum Paid-Up Capital for Private Limited Company

 1. Debt dependence and equity

 The amount of paid-up capital reflects the extent to which a company relies on equity investment rather than debt.
-The fact that a private company does have a large amount of paid-up capital means that it is less dependent on external borrowing or debt to funds in its operations and growth.
+The fact that a private company has a large amount of paid-up capital means that it is less dependent on external borrowing or debt for its operations and growth.
 This can be beneficial because it reduces the financial risk associated with debt repayment, such as interest and debt repayment.

 2. Growth potential